gbalabanov/gateway-app/README.md

-For running the gateway-app along with its dependnecies (PostgreSQL, RabbitMQ, Redis) use docker-compose up.
+For running the gateway-app along with its dependnecies (PostgreSQL, RabbitMQ, Redis) use ./mvnw clean packagec-Dmaven.test.skip=true ; docker-compose up --build app.
 Then use the existing Postman colletion in /misc/ folder to make requests.

 For running the gateway-app test:
   1. use docker-compose -f docker-compose-env-only.yml up